 410 JL Ranch Heights Rd, Colorado Springs, CO 80926 (Hwy 115 & JL Ranch Heights Rd)

 Huge, scenic state park with 28 miles of trails for hiking and biking (designated trails for equestrian and dog users), picnic area, campground, visitor center, and archery range.

 Fountain Creek Regional Park

 2010 Duckwood Rd, Fountain, CO 80817 (Dublin Blvd. & Rangewood Dr)

 Fountain Creek Regional Park is a 460-acre linear park situated along Fountain Creek between the cities of Colorado Springs and Fountain.
 The park includes a creek-side trail, Willow Springs Ponds, Hanson Nature Park and the Fountain Creek Nature Center (open Tuesday through Saturday).
-The park’s ponds and springs are a sanctuary to waterfowl, wildlife and birds.
+The park’s ponds and springs are a sanctuary to plentiful wildlife and birds.
 The ponds are stocked on a regular basis, and fishing is allowed in Willow Springs Ponds.
 Downstream of the ponds, the Fountain Creek Nature Center serves as the focal point for learning about Fountain Creek, the watershed, and riparian ecology.
-Farther south, the Duckwood active play area consists of a 12-acre site with multi-purpose fields, picnic shelters, and a playground.
+Farther south, the Duckwood active play area consists of a 12-acre site with a dog park, multi-purpose fields, picnic shelters, and a playground.

 2110 Stella Dr, Colorado Springs, CO 80921 (Roller Coaster Rd & Stella Dr)